 There is a very particular kind of adventure that comes with solo traveling.
-Not only does it take you to unimaginable new places, experiences and people but it also affords the opportunity for calm, uninterrupted self-reflection.
+It takes you to unimaginable new places, experiences, and people and also affords the opportunity for calm, uninterrupted self-reflection.
 The vast expanse of the Kruger National Park offers you plenty of both.

-Kruger National Park might be one of the wildest places in Africa and home to the biggest land mammals on Earth, but that doesn’t mean that it is out of bounds for the solo traveller.
-The extensive network of tar and good gravel roads makes getting around a breeze and a wide selection of accommodation suits every budget.
+Kruger National Park might be one of the wildest places in Africa and home to the biggest land mammals on Earth, but that doesn’t mean that it is out of bounds for the solo traveler.
+The extensive network of tar and good gravel roads makes getting around a breeze, and a wide selection of accommodations suits every budget.

 The myriad of campsites is a great DIY option, while safari tents, chalets, and guest houses offer all the creature comforts (plus the marvel of air conditioning) you’re used to at home.

 If you’re looking for a touch of exclusivity and personalized service, take your pick from one of the private concession areas within the park or the multiple five-star luxury lodges that border the Kruger.

 In the private concession areas and private game reserves, you’ll arguably get a more personal experience than going solo in the park’s public areas.

 Daily game drives with an experienced ranger come as standard at most luxury lodges, birding and photography excursions can be tailored to your preference, and shuttle services to and from airports eliminate the need to rent a vehicle.
 Last but not least, all meals are taken care of.

 The southern and central regions of the Kruger National Park are your best bet for spotting large populations of animals and having access to comfortable accommodation facilities like restaurants, fuel stations, and shops.